r3sult/odan.github.io/_posts/2019-02-17-correct-owner-and-permissions-of-var-www-html.md

 sudo chmod -R 2775 /var/www/html/
 ```

-All FTP users have login again for the changes to take effect.
+All FTP users have to login again for the changes to take effect.

 ### Read more